Another brand new switching offer, and it’s open to existing customers too.

 Check online banking

-Finally, make sure you log in to your online or app banking at least once in this first 60 days.
+Finally, make sure you log in to your online or app banking at least once in the first 60 days.

 Switching as an existing customer